MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntqueryvirtualmemory.md

 ### -param MemoryInformation [out]

-A pointer to a buffer that receives the specified information.
+Pointer to a buffer that receives the specified information.
 The format and content of the buffer depend on the information class specified in the *MemoryInformationClass* parameter.
 When the value **MemoryBasicInformation** is passed to *MemoryInformationClass*, the *MemoryInformationClass* parameter value is a [MEMORY_BASIC_INFORMATION](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntifs/ns-ntifs-_memory_basic_information) structure.

 ### -param MemoryInformationLength [in]